Navigating Fatigue: Over-Reaching Vs Over-Training in Running

 Signs of Functional Over-Reaching

 Functional over-reaching appears when accumulated training stress temporarily suppresses performance.
 Unlike acute fatigue, this state affects output rather than just sensation.
+The athlete may still complete training sessions, but the ability to express normal performance is temporarily reduced as fatigue accumulates.

 Indicators of Temporary Performance Suppression